rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_artifacts.md

   }
 }

 # Single feature with multiple permission groups.
-When multiple permission
-# groups are specified, the BASIC permission group must always be included.
+BASIC must always be
+# included, except for the SERVERS_AND_APPS feature which only supports
+# the CLOUD_CLUSTER_ES permission group.
 data "polaris_aws_cnp_artifacts" "artifacts" {
   feature {
     name = "EXOCOMPUTE"